Amy has been an online writer for several years. Her goal as a writer is to spread as much knowledge as she can about saving money.

-How to Survive and Thrive If You Live in a Small Home
+How to Live In a Small House

 Let's face it.
 Small homes are cozy, beautiful, and economical.
 The only problem?
 You may sometimes feel like the walls are closing in on you!
 Over the past few years, I have interviewed family, friends, and other small-home dwellers in my community.
 Surprisingly, many of the people I interviewed told me that they feel happier and lead more meaningful lives now that they live in smaller houses.
 Their families' happiness is based more upon experiences than stuff.